frcs/quizml/README.md

 ### Essay

-The student is execpted to write down a few sentences.
+The student is expected to write down a few sentences.
 The `answer` field provides an indicative answer that can be used as guideline for marking.

 ```yaml